-A great example is HDR's work as technical advisor for the CA\$10.9 billion Ontario Line Subway in Toronto - a 16-kilometer line involving three P3 contractor teams.
-We're setting up and managing an integrated program management approach in collaboration with the owner, providing information/data to support key decisions, streamlining efficiencies and communications, and developing a risk management process that continues to evolve and develop as new phases begin.
-We started with a select, small team and are adding carefully chosen expertise as the project progresses.
-We will continue to adjust as needed over the life of this program, which is expected to last at least 10 years.
+HDR's work as technical advisor for the Ontario Line Subway in Toronto - a 16-kilometer line involving multiple contractor teams and multiple delivery methods is an example of where we used this approach.
+We set up and managed an integrated program management approach in collaboration with the owner, providing information/data to support key decisions, streamlining efficiencies and communications, and developing a risk management process.
+We started with a select, small team and added carefully chosen expertise as the project progressed.